- Doctors & Departments

 That action — or reaction — is often when the stress kicks in.
 And especially for kids, the process can be almost automatic.

-"Where we get tripped up," says Lisa Costello, PhD, a clinical psychologist at Children’s Colorado, "is when we get caught in the loop and just react."
-One trick, Costello continues, is to create some distance from that immediate emotion.
+"Where we get tripped up," says Dr. Costello, "is when we get caught in the loop and just react."
+One trick, Dr. Costello continues, is to create some distance from that immediate emotion.
 "If I can see my stress, label my stress, I can step away from it a little, and then I have a choice."

 The concept, she explains, is called "emotional literacy," learning to recognize and label feelings without judging them as “good” or “bad.”
 This helps kids respond to emotions more skillfully.